-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 Various studies have valued the entire gay consumer market at everything between a few billion dollars to $830 billion to even $1 trillion, so there’s certainly the market out there — somewhere — whether automakers are trying to sell to it or not.
 “Gay people buy cars!,” Bennett exclaimed.

 Indeed, over the 15 to 20 years since the Subaru campaign hit the press.
-Various car manufacturers have got onboard with gay marketing, but most of the time their attempts to connect with the LGBTQI+ consumer group comes across as nothing more than a grab for sales.
+Various car manufacturers have got onboard with gay marketing, but most of the time their attempts to connect with the LGBTQIA+ consumer group comes across as nothing more than a grab for sales.
 Why?
 Because they treat their audience as consumers and not as people.

-Tesla has ranked as the most popular car company among the LGBTQI+ community after supporting numerous Pride events with branded vehicles.
+Tesla has ranked as the most popular car company among the LGBTQIA+ community after supporting numerous Pride events with branded vehicles.
 According to a study by YouGov in 2015, Tesla scored maximum points when it came to working conditions for its LGBT employees.
 In 2019, the company scored highly again.

 However, it’s not without its problems and has been hit with lawsuits alleging that factory workers had been harassed for being openly gay.
 While it’s easy to support the gay community with branded vehicles that get the company positive exposure, it should apply the same efforts internally — like Subaru did.

-One of the most recent car adverts to target the LGBTQI+ community came from French carmaker, Renault.
+One of the most recent car adverts to target the LGBTQIA+ community came from French carmaker, Renault.

 In its television spot celebrating 30 years of its Clio hatchback, two young girls meet on a school exchange: one French, the other English.
 Over their lives they stay in touch, growing to become more than just friends.
 The ad chronicles their fight against and navigation of all the tropes — that should by now be archaic — that the gay community faces on a daily basis, from homophobic fathers to not fitting society’s mold.